 This is an unprecedented community, county, and statewide effort to protect the public.
 We hope everyone will do their part and voluntarily adhere to all of the provisions outlined in the order.
 These measures have been put into place for our collective health, welfare, and community care.

 As the situation continues to develop and change rapidly, we are not discussing specific enforcement measures, but will handle situations on a case by case basis with the immediate goal of providing education and gaining voluntary compliance.

 If you see a business that is not identified an essential business as outlined in the order, please call the Georgetown Police non-emergency number: (512) 930-3510.

-You should not flush wipes.
-Wipes, even those claiming to be flushable, have a tendency to get stuck in pipes, create backups, and clog treatment equipment.
-Clogged wastewater pipes and overflows of our sanitary-sewer system, particularly as we learn more about how this virus is spread, present health hazards to the public and our employees, and we urge you not to flush wipes.
+You should never flush wipes.
+Wipes, even those claiming to be flushable, can get stuck in pipes, create backups, and clog treatment equipment.
+Clogged wastewater pipes and overflows of our sanitary-sewer system, particularly as we learn more about how this virus is spread, present health hazards to the public and our employees.
+Please do not to flush wipes.

 Service continuity and restoration are our top priorities.
-Our staffing plans include the use of not only our employees, but also contractors and mutual aid assistance from neighboring utilities.
+We are taking steps to ensure our staff remains safe, including enforcing physical distancing among both staff and the public and disinfecting equipment and surfaces.
+Additionally, our staffing plans include the use of not only our employees, but also contractors and mutual aid assistance from neighboring utilities.